The most important answers on the subject of the 2022 tax return for small business owners

-How much tax do small business owners need to pay?
+How much tax do small business owners pay?

-What should small business owners pay attention to when filing their 2022 tax return?
+What should small business owners pay attention to in their 2023 tax return?

 The following taxes are paid by small business owners